-Figure 16 Proportion of Carers Reassessments Offered by Client Group (of cared for person) (quarter ending 30 June 2021)
+Figure 16 Proportion of Carers Reassessments Offered by Client Group (of cared for person) (Quarter ending 30 September 2021)

-Across Northern Ireland, carers in all client groups were more likely to accept / complete an offer of a reassessment than decline (Figure 17) (Table 8).
-Almost all of the Family & Child Care and Children with Disabilities client group accepted an offer of reassessment (99%).
+Across Northern Ireland, carers in all client groups, with the exception of the Physical Disability client group, were more likely to accept / complete an offer of a reassessment than decline (Figure 17) (Table 8).
+Of these groups, Family & Child Care / Children with Disabilities client groups were the most likely to accept an offer of reassessment, with almost all offers of reassessment being accepted.